Giants' bullpen comes up big in 5-0 win over Dodgers

 TRAINER'S ROOM

-Giants: OF Mitch Haniger (left oblique strain) and OF/IF Austin Slater (left hamstring strain) are both progressing and have resumed baseball activities but aren't likely to rejoin the team until it returns from its upcoming trip.
-Manager Gabe Kapler said both players could begin rehab assignments soon.
+Giants OF Mitch Haniger (left oblique strain) and OF/IF Austin Slater (left hamstring strain) are both progressing and have resumed baseball activities but aren't likely to rejoin the team until it returns from its upcoming trip.
+Kapler said both players could begin rehab assignments soon.

 UP NEXT